wulzymart/alx-higher_level_programming/0x06-python-classes/README.md

     	position should be use by using space
     Printing a Square instance should have the same behavior as my_print() You are not allowed to import any module

+# Task 9:

+Write a class Square that defines a square by: (based on 4-square.py)

+    Private instance attribute: size:
+    	property def size(self): to retrieve it
+    	property setter def size(self, value): to set it: size must be a number (float or integer), otherwise raise a TypeError exception with the message size must be a number if size is less than 0, raise a ValueError exception with the message size must be >= 0 Instantiation with size: def __init__(self, size=0):
+    Public instance method: def area(self): that returns the current square area Square instance can answer to comparators: ==, !=, >, >=, < and <= based on the square area You are not allowed to import any module